Employment Skills (Weeks 1-9)

 Work Readiness/Career Development (Weeks 7-9)

 A class structured to building an understanding of constructive leisure and the benefits of leisure in the five domains: cognitive, emotional, physical, social, and spiritual.
-In this class, individuals learn the definition of leisure, the benefits of participating in leisure, how to incorporate leisure into their lives, creativity in leisure interests, how to plan and structure a trip or special event, and potential leisure opportunities back in their home communities.
+In this class, individuals learn the definition of leisure, the benefits of participating in leisure, how to incorporate and overcome barriers to their leisure lifestyles, creativity in different leisure interests, how to plan and structure a trip or special event, and the potential leisure opportunities available back in their home communities.

 These classes are on a three week rotation with various leisure learning and skill set development opportunities.
-Individuals select a class based on current interests to learn a new skill.
+Individuals select a class based on current interests to learn and develop a new skill.
 Potential classes offered may include animal assisted therapy, arts and crafts, music and dance, table top games, sports and athletics, outdoor skill development, horticulture, yoga, team building skills, and much more.

 Phone: 800-345-9972, Ext.
 5403327065, or 540-332-7065 | TTY 800-811-7893